 Everything I Don’t Remember (Allt jag inte minns), Khemiri’s greatly anticipated new novel, was published in the fall of 2015.
 In November 2015, Khemiri was awarded the prestigious August Prize in the category “Best Swedish Fiction Book of the Year” for Everything I Don’t Remember.

-Khemiri’s novels have been translated into over a dozen languages.
-He is also a celebrated playwright, whose six plays have been performed by over fifty international companies on stages from Stockholm to Berlin to New York to London.
+Khemiri’s novels have been translated into over twenty languages.
+He is also a celebrated playwright, whose six plays have been performed by over hundred international companies on stages from Stockholm to Berlin to New York to London.
 He was awarded a Village Voice Obie Award for his first play Invasion!, which premiered in New York in 2011.
-The second play God Times Five toured Sweden and the third play We Are A Hundred received the Hedda Award for best play in Norway.
+The second play God Times Five toured Sweden and the third play The Hundred We Are received the Hedda Award for best play in Norway.
 Khemiri’s most recent play ≈[Almost Equal To] premiered at Dramaten in Stockholm in October 2014 to raving reviews.
 It is currently being translated into English, Norwegian, French, German and Icelandic.

 In 2013, Khemiri’s open letter to the Swedish Minister of Justice in response to the controversial police project REVA, which was first published in Dagens Nyheter, rapidly became one of the most shared articles on social media in Swedish history.
 The article was later translated into over a dozen languages and published in newspapers around the world, including in The New York Times.

 With his inventive literary acrobatics and his unwavering social pathos, Jonas Hassen Khemiri is constantly reinventing himself and what language can do – both on the page and in society at large.

 Jonas Hassen Khemiri is a 37 year old writer who has released four and a half books and six plays.
 Based in Stockholm.
 Father of two kids.